Got questions? Get in touch.

 While Mozambique might seem an idyllic paradise for holidaymakers, the country struggles with high levels of poverty and infrastructural issues which facilitate the spread of disease.
 The public healthcare system in Mozambique is basic and limited.
 Expats are not entitled to public healthcare so are forced to rely on a handful of private healthcare facilities, most of which are found in Maputo.
 Most expats, as well as wealthier local people, opt to travel to South Africa for elective procedures.

-The Maputo Private Hospital, opened in 2012, was the first private hospital in Mozambique.
+The Maputo Private Hospital was one of the first private hospitals in Mozambique.
 It is fully equipped to deal with emergencies as well as obstetrics, paediatrics and radiology.
 Other private hospitals have opened since, and expats are advised to do careful research about the healthcare facilities in their area.

 For more complex procedures or specialist advice, expats often prefer to cross the border into South Africa.
 As a result, it is important that expats ensure their healthcare policy covers them for treatment in both countries.

-Mozambique has a high rate of HIV, so expats should actively take precautions to protect themselves.
+Mozambique has a high rate of HIV infection, so expats should actively take precautions to protect themselves.
 If there is any suspicion of exposure to HIV, antiretroviral drugs are available at private hospitals and clinics.

 There is no national emergency number in Mozambique.
 Private ambulances are available in the capital but outside Maputo such services are generally unreliable due to the poor state of the national roads.
-Air evacuations are usually the best option to get to a hospital fast.
-Various reputable companies provide excellent medical services and can transport patients to Johannesburg or Cape Town.
+Expats should keep the contact details for their nearest local hospital on hand for medical emergencies.
+Air evacuations are often the only option to get to a hospital fast.